agileinfoways/iOS/README.md

 # Features

-- Supports refresing of data on tableview (on pull down)
+- Supports refresing of data on tableview
-- Supports lazy laoding of data on tableview (on pull up)
+- Supports lazy loading of data on tableview
-- Supports auto-sizing
+- Supports size classes and auto layout

 ## [License](https://)